 School-year seating for each VPK program is determined by a lottery.
-Seating is very limited (7 seats per VPK program).
+Seating is very limited.
 School-year VPK lottery dates and the online application are located on the District website.
-Students may apply for one school in the lottery and cannot be placed in multiple lotteries for the district elementary schools.
+Students may submit an application for only one school within the lottery and will not be considered for placement in multiple district elementary school lotteries.
 Students who do not receive a seat through the selected elementary VPK lottery will be placed on a waitlist.
-The waitlist will be capped at seven (7) students.
 The following documents are required once the lottery is confirmed: